 > From the Padis Forester’s Hut you can follow the red dot trail towards the Piatra Boghii Lookout Point.
 This trail is a thematic one, as you can find along it panels that invite you to discover some of the characteristics of the Padis Area.

-> From the Varasoaia Glade you can reach the Pietrele Boghii, following the red dot in red circle.
+> Pietrele Boghii (Lookout Point from Boghii rocks).
+You can reach here from Varasoaia Glade following the red dot in red circle.
 The trail stands above impressive precipices – The Boghii Amphitheatre – that guard the Boga Valley.

 This lookout point offers a wide panorama of the Boga Valley, of the holiday village Boga and the Rea Valley guarded by the Cornu Muntilor Peak.
 From here the marking continues down ways on a steep path up to the Sura Boghii Cave.
 The cave has an entrance of 2,5m height and 8m width, a 200m length, but it is poor in concretions.